The Official Website of the State of Arkansas

 For cross-state comparisons, it’s best to use “Value Added as Share of State GDP (%),” which accounts for differences in economy size.
 To see why this matters, try leaving the metric as “Value Added to GDP ($)” and add Texas to the chart.

-In 2023, fishing contributed $527 million to Texas’s economy—more than seven times the amount in Arkansas.
+In 2024, fishing contributed $687 million to Texas’s economy—more than eight times the amount in Arkansas.
 But when adjusted for total state GDP, fishing plays a proportionally larger role in Arkansas than in Texas.
 Switching the metric to a relative share makes these comparisons more meaningful.

 Conclusion